unytics/bigfunctions/README.md

 It is both:

-> 1. **Open BigQuery functions giving SQL-superpowers, callable without install from any BigQuery project**
+> 1. **Open-Source BigQuery functions giving SQL-superpowers, callable without install from any BigQuery project**
-> 2. **A framework to define, test, deploy, document and monitor BigQuery Routines**
+> 2. **A framework to define, test, deploy, document and monitor your own BigQuery functions in addition to the BigFunctions available in this repo**

 <br>